Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Empire News is intended for entertainment purposes only.
 Our website and social media content uses only fictional names, except in cases of public figure and celebrity parody or satirization.
 Any other use of real names is accidental and coincidental.

 Arm chair journalists aren’t the only ones guilty of falling for fake news stories.
 The New York Times and The Washington Post have also run stories based on information collected from 100% fake news stories.
 It takes FIVE MINUTES OR LESS to figure out if this stuff is real, and today’s TRAINED journalists can’t even be bothered to do it in many instances.
+And don’t even get me started on Fox News, which is literally the worst source of information in mainstream media, and much of the time, is actually perpetuating it.

 How to wade through this bullshit: Always ALWAYS look at the “About” page of any alleged news site you are reading a story from.
 If it’s for entertainment purposes only, it’s definitely bullshit.
 But there are other sites who offer no disclaimer at all, as noted in this article.
 So also take note of some of the other news story titles surrounding it.
 If one of them is something along the lines of, “Mother Gives Birth to Three-Headed Bat Baby,” it’s probably bullshit.